Updated 4 July

 When do I need to move out?

-We are therefore not able to give any guarantees about how long residents can remain in the building, which is why we are advising people to consider making alternative arrangements.
-We appreciate that people may not be able to immediately secure permanent accommodation and would advise that they consider alternative arrangements in the short term.
-We understand that this may not be easy and we are offering help and assistance where possible.
+We understand that you may not be able to immediately secure permanent accommodation and would advise you to consider alternative arrangements in the short term.
+We know that this may not be easy and we are offering help and assistance where possible.
 Help and advice is available by contacting the council’s Housing Solutions service:

 W: Visit www.knowsley.gov.uk and search ‘housing solutions’